Could A Depression Chat Room Be Right For You?

 If you think that a depression chat room is right for you, remember the following advice:

-- Do verify all advice received with a medical professional.
+Verify all advice received with a medical professional.

-- Only use moderated chat rooms.
+Only use moderated chat rooms.

-- Follow all the rules of the chat room and report anyone who does not
+Follow all the rules of the chat room and report anyone who does not.

-- Do reach out to depression hotline chat resources like the National Suicide Prevention Lifeline if you are in a crisis.
+Reach out to depression hotline chat resources like the National Suicide Prevention Lifeline if you are in a crisis.